sqlballs/MicrosoftFabricPre-Con/fabricoverview/03 - The Data Lakehouse.md

 (<a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/00%20-%20Pre-Requisites.md" target="_blank">Make sure you check out the <b>Pre-Requisites</b> page before you start</a>.
 You'll need all of the items loaded there before you can proceed with the workshop.)

-You'll cover these topics in the workshop:
+You'll cover these topics in this Module:

 <dl>